otrv4/otrv4/otrv4.md

   -39081
 ```

+(TODO: maybe I'm being stupid about the above, but how can you have a negative element in a prime group?)

 A scalar modulo `p` is a "field element", and should be encoded and decoded
 using the rules for MPIs.